The best digestive enzymes for bloating are ones that cover a broad spectrum of foods.

 - Serratia peptidase-helps break down proteins into amino acids.
 Also used for chronic pain, inflammation, and conditions like bronchitis.

-In fact, I caution against using them for gluten digestion unless you start slowly and test it carefully.
+In fact, I caution against using them for gluten digestion unless you start slowly and test them carefully.

 By the way, these enzymes don’t work for my gluten intolerance.